-All these treatments of the long term integration issue allow one to compute stable limit-cycles by means of classical time integration, owing to a sufficient enrichment of the stochastic basis or a possibly costly time adaption of the basis functionals.
-In fact, none of these treatments addresses the central difficulty which is related to the phase-drift between realizations.
-Our claim is that, in many situations, random phase information has no relevance and can be set arbitrarily, while only the dependencies of the limit-cycle on the uncertain parameters are of interest.
-In such cases, the random limit-cycle can be simply defined by determining an arbitrary random initial condition, belonging to the limit-cycle, and the random period.
-The potential advantage for this description of the dynamics lies in the fact that the random solution at any phase can be subsequently recovered by time integration from the initial condition over at most one period, thus avoiding the need of particular treatment required for long term integration.
-The principal focus of the present work is then to demonstrate the validity of this description and to verify that it allows to compute uncertain limit-cycles with low degree PC expansions.
-To the present knowledge of the authors, there do not exist dedicated numerical algorithms for computing the PC expansion of a stochastic limit-cycle with uncertain period.
-Defining the period and initial condition on the limit-cycle as the solution of a constrained optimization problem, we introduce a numerical algorithm for the determination of these two quantities.
-The solution of the optimization problem is discretized using the spectral stochastic finite element method (SSFEM), with Galerkin projections of the governing equations on the PC basis.
-The main ingredients of the proposed algorithm are then a stochastic rescaling in time of the unsteady incompressible Navier-Stokes equations (using the unknown stochastic period), a Newton solver, and an appropriate enforcement of the optimality constraint.
+All these methods allow to compute stable limit-cycles by means of classical time-integration, owing to an enrichment of the stochastic basis or a costly time-adaption of the basis functionals.
+In fact, none of these approaches addresses the central difficulty which is related to phase-drift between realizations.
+Our claim is that, in many situations, random phase information has no relevance and can be set arbitrarily, while only the dependencies of the limit-cycle is of interest.
+In such cases, the random limit-cycle can be simply defined using an arbitrary random initial condition belonging to the limit-cycle and the random period.
+The potential advantage for this description of the dynamics lies in the fact that the random solution at any phase can be subsequently recovered by time-integration from the initial condition over at most one period, so avoiding the need of particular treatment required for long term integration.
+The principal focus of the present work is to demonstrate the validity of this description and to verify that it allows for low degree PC expansions.
+To the present knowledge of the authors, there do not exist numerical algorithms to compute stochastic limitcycles with uncertain period using Polynomial Chaos expansions.
+Overcoming the drawback of the convergence breakdown of PC, we introduce a new numerical algorithm, which is able to determine stochastic limit-cycles subject to a stochastic period, based on a stochastic time rescaling of the unsteady incompressible Navier-Stokes equations, Newton's method and an optimality constraint.
 In addition, inspired by the ideas proposed in [18] we introduce a secondary stochastic time scaling to control the phase-drift in an L^2 -sense with respect to some deterministic reference trajectory.
-This secondary time scaling improves the first re-scaling by the stochastic period and enable computations up to machine precision.
-The convergence properties of the algorithm are verified for a two-dimensional spatial flows around a circular domain with stochastic inflow boundary conditions yielding a laminar, time-periodic vortex shedding, known as a Kàrmàn vortex street.
+The numerical solution of the stochastic systems is obtained using the Spectral-Stochastic-Finite-Element-Method (SSFEM), which is based on a Galerkin projection of the governing equations on the probability space spanned by the Chaos Polynomials combined with a Finite-Element discretization at the deterministic level.
+We finally verify the convergence properties of the algorithm for two-dimensional flows around a circular domain with stochastic inflow boundary conditions.
+The problem configuration yields a time-periodic vortex shedding, known as Kàrmàn vortex street, which depends on the inflow conditions.

 The paper is structured as follows.
-Section 2 introduces the unsteady stochastic incompressible Navier-Stokes equations along with the problem definition of finding almost time-periodic solutions (limit-cycles).
-Section 3 describes the numerical method for computing the PC expansion of an initial condition and the period of the random limit-cycle, together with the control of the phase-drift.
-The convergence properties of the algorithm are verified using adequate benchmark problems in section 4.
-Finally, section 5 provides a short summary and conclusions of this work.
+Section 2 introduces the unsteady stochastic incompressible Navier-Stokes equations along with the problem definition of finding almost surely time-periodic solutions.
+Section 3 describes the numerical method to compute an initial condition and the period of the random flow, together with the control of the phase-drift.
+The convergence properties of the algorithm are verified using adequate benchmark problems in Section 4.
+Finally, Section 5 provides a short summary and conclusions of this work.